PhysiCell-Tools/python-loader/man/TUTORIAL.md

 All files from the first round of output will end in 00000000.\*, and the second round will be 00000001.\*, and so on.\
 Have a look at this [PhysiCell data time series](https://github.com/elmbeech/pcDataLoader/tree/v3/pcDataLoader/data_timeseries_2d).

-Let's say we captured data every simulation time hour, and we're interested in the set of output half a day through the run, the 13th set of output files.\
+Let's assume we captured data every simulation time hour, and we're interested in the set of output half a day through the run, the 13th set of output files.\
 The files we care about most from this set consists of:

 + **output00000012.xml**: This file is the main organizer of the data.
     It contains an overview of the data stored in the MultiCellDS as well as some actual data, including:\
     metadata (MultiCellDS version, PhysiCell or BioFVM version, simulation time, runtime, and processing time stamp),\
     coordinates for the computational domain (mesh),\
-    parameters for diffusing substrates in the microenvironment (variables),\
+    parameters for diffusing substrates in the microenvironment (continuum\_variables),\
-    column labels and units for the cell data (cell_population),\
+    column labels and units for the cell data (cell\_population),\
     file names for the files that contain microenvironment and cell data at this time step (mat and possibly graph.txt files),
 + **output00000012_cells.mat**: This is a MATLAB matrix file that contains tracked information about the individual cells in the model.
     It tells us things like the cells' position, volume, secretion, cell cycle status, and user defined cell parameters.